donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 CANADIAN WHISKIES have the highest sales, totaling $48,053,061.91.
 Whiskies are also the most popular type of alcohol, occupying 7 of the 20 most popular categories.

-For full data output, see [sheet 04](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1499019211).
+&rarr; For full data output, see [sheet 04](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1499019211).

 ### 05. What areas of the state sell more liquor than others?